Areas of practice

 Where can I find resources and support to help me with my NQP competencies and throughout my NQP year?

-The RCSLT has a number of resources to help support you through this important transitional period in your career, these can be accessed here.
+The RCSLT has a number of resources to help support you through this important transitional period in your career.
+Log in to view our page for NQPs.

-In what settings do speech therapist work within the NHS?
+In what settings do SLTs work within the NHS?

 How much do speech therapists earn in the NHS?